 We receive regularly scheduled internal medicine appointments on Monday through Friday from 9:30 am to 3:00 pm.
 Additional appointments are scheduled at the discretion of the supervising clinician.
-Students are also responsible for receiving appointments for the Preventive Health Clinic, which runs Monday through Friday at 3:00 pm.
-These appointments are for vaccinations, parasite prevention, micro-chipping and other wellness services offered to students, staff, and faculty of the CVM.
+Students are also responsible for receiving appointments for the Preventive Health Clinic, which runs Monday through Friday at 3:00 pm, with some additional drop-off appointments at 8:00 am.
+These appointments are for vaccinations, parasite prevention, microchipping and other wellness services offered to students, staff, and faculty of the CVM.
 They should not involve diagnosis and treatment of complex medical or surgical problems.
 If more complicated problems are found an appointment may be scheduled through the appropriate service.
 We will provide limited wellness exams for dogs and cats that may include evaluation for, and monitoring of, chronic diseases as well as age-related diseases and conditions.
 Appointments are overseen by a house officer on internal medicine.